 As an alternative to synthetic pigments, some aerobic bacteria produce bio pigments like: carotenoids and violacein.
 These colours are biodegradable and environmentally friendly.
 They also have numerous clinical characteristics like anti-oxidant, anti-cancer, anti-biotic, anti-viral and anti-bacterial.
 This could be beneficial to our skin, our largest organ, which now absorbs small amounts of toxic chemicals on a daily basis.

-"Living Colour explores natural textile dying with live bacteria by the use of sound."
+"Living Colour explores natural textile dyeing with live bacteria by the use of sound."

 Fellow Textile Academy participant Ilfa Siebenhaar & I decided to work together on project Living Colour.
 We were both fascinated by bacterial pigments and creating patterns on textiles.
-Living Colour explores natural textile dying with live bacteria by the use of sound.
+Living Colour explores natural textile dyeing with live bacteria by the use of sound.
 We investigated the optimum growth conditions for bacterial pigments, ways to speed up the growth process and the possibilities of growing bacteria in patterns by subjecting them to sound frequencies.
 Asking “What effect do sound frequencies have on the growth of bacterial pigments?” and “Can we control the process of growing bacterial pigments?”

 |geometric Chladni figures: sand on a metal resonating plate|